What is ependymoma?

 Researchers don't yet know what causes these tumors.
 Healthcare providers also don't have a clear idea about the risk factors for these tumors.

 Studies have shown that people with a genetic disorder called neurofibromatosis type 2 (NF2) have a higher risk of developing an ependymoma.

 What are the symptoms of ependymoma?

 The symptoms depend on where the tumor is.
-For example, a tumor near the base of the brain may block the normal flow of CSF.
+For instance, a tumor near the base of the brain may block the normal flow of CSF.
 This can lead to increased intracranial pressure (ICP, which is the pressure inside your head), which can cause headaches, nausea, vomiting, and dizziness.
 Symptoms may be sudden or they may start slowly and get worse over time.
 People with spinal cord tumors may have pain where the tumor is for months or even years before other symptoms develop.

-In general, signs and symptoms of ependymoma can include:
+Common signs and symptoms of ependymoma can include:

 - Nausea and vomiting

 - Pain that wakes you up

 - Eye problems, such as double or blurry vision

 - Weakness or numbness in an arm or leg